mvscorg/bugmark-slides/src/Sept21.md

 - Don Marti: the Visionary
 - Rich Bodo: the Evangalist
 - Malvika Rao: the Economist
-- Andy Leak: the Developer
+- Andy Leak: the Rails Dev
-- Zvi Boshernitzan: the Brain
+- Zvi Boshernitzan: the Solidity Dev

 Plus: our **design team** and emerging **community**